cdisc-org/DataExchange-ODM-LinkML/docs/WhereClauseDef.md

     required: true
   CommentOID:
     name: CommentOID
-    description: "The Comment identifier that this value refers to.
-Needed when the\
-      \ WhereClause references Items across different domains.\n                The\
-      \ Comment would define any join assumptions."
+    description: Reference to the unique ID of a CommentDef that describes how to join the datasets when the WhereClause includes references to variables in different datasets.
+    comments:
+    - 'Conditional

+      range:oidref

+      Required when RangeCheck includes ItemOID values that belong to different ItemGroupDef elements'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     alias: CommentOID